NotCompsky/rscraper/README.md

 ## Packaging

-To build packages, append the `-DBUILD_PACKAGES=1` to the cmake commands.
+To build packages for redistribution, append the `-DBUILD_PACKAGES=1` to the cmake commands.

 ## Dependencies